Neural Networks

 A Convolutional Neural Network (CNN) is a specialized type of artificial neural network designed for processing structured grid data, such as images.
 CNNs are particularly effective for tasks involving visual data, including image classification, object detection, and image segmentation.
 They mimic the visual processing mechanism of the human brain, making them a cornerstone in the field of computer vision.

 Convolutional layers are the core building blocks of a CNN.
 These layers apply a series of filters to the input data, enabling the network to capture various features such as edges, textures, and patterns.
-Each filter generates a feature map, which is then passed on to subsequent layers for further processing.
+Each filter generates a feature map for evaluating object detection models in computer vision, ensuring precise detection and localization."), which is then passed on to subsequent layers for further processing.

 Pooling layers, typically positioned after convolutional layers, reduce the spatial dimensions of the feature maps.
 This down-sampling helps in reducing the computational load and the number of parameters in the network, making the model more efficient.
 Common pooling techniques include max pooling and average pooling.